In this article:

-If you can get a Loan Estimate, that's better than just a "worksheet" or "scenario" because it provides certain consumer protections that worksheets do not.
-If you like an offer from a worksheet, though, and decide to apply for the loan, you will get a Loan Estimate eventually.
+If you can get a Loan Estimate form, that’s better than just a “worksheet” or “scenario” because it provides certain consumer protections that worksheets do not.
+If you like an offer from a worksheet, though, and decide to apply for the loan, you will get a Loan Estimate form eventually.

 What’s on the Loan Estimate?

 Page 1 of the Loan Estimate form makes it pretty easy to compare offers from lenders.
 That’s because the loan amount, interest rate, monthly payment and closing costs all appear here.

 It also tells you if your payment is fixed or adjustable, and how it could adjust if the loan is an ARM.
 Page 1 also discloses prepayment penalties if they exist.
 Perhaps most importantly, Page 1 estimates your total cash to close.
 So there should be no real surprises at the closing table.

 The loan estimate, in the upper right hand corner of the first page, has a checkbox.
 This important section tells you if you have a locked interest rate.
 It indicates how long that lock applies.

 Other cool stuff on the Loan Estimate

 Before the introduction of this form in 2015, most mortgage applicants just worked with the lender’s chosen providers and paid the costs they were charged.

 Today, depending on where you live, you may be able to shop yourself for some of those third-party services, reducing your borrowing costs.
 Page 2 of the Loan Estimate form indicates what these third party charges are, and if you’re allowed to shop around and choose your own provider.

 You’ll get a Written List of Providers for the third-party expenses.
 You don’t have to use the lender’s choice of providers unless the law says you do, and this differs among states.
 Not all let you shop for title insurance, but when you can, there may be a lot of savings on the table.